lordbonin/itelective3-web/README.md

 * Placement of order by the customers

-	The customer places the order.
-A sales team member checks the details and confirms the order.
+	_The customer places the order.
+A sales team member checks the details and confirms the order._

 * Fulfillment

-	The warehouse employee verifies the shipping information, creates an invoice, and completes the order—picking, packing, and shipping.
+	_The warehouse employee verifies the shipping information, creates an invoice, and completes the order—picking, packing, and shipping._

 * Inventory Management

-	Inventory levels are tracked because they change in response to business demands.
+	_Inventory levels are tracked because they change in response to business demands._

+Sub-systems:

+1. **Customer**

+2. **Customer Service Rep**

+3. **Inventory System**

+5. **Credit System**

+7. **Order History**